mratsim/Arraymancer/docs/tuto.map_reduce.rst

 returning a single value T.

-For example: - Reducing with ``+`` returns the sum of all elements of teh Tensor. - Reducing with ``max`` returns the biggest element of the Tensor
+For example: - Reducing with ``+`` returns the sum of all elements of the Tensor. - Reducing with ``max`` returns the biggest element of the Tensor

 ``reduce`` can be applied along an axis, for example the sum along the